ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.openknx/README.md

 ### Alias
 KNX devices can have ga's for state feedback that belong to a commanding ga.
 Some applications like certain VIS widgets expect a combined status and actuation object.
 You can combine these states into one alias by using a separate alias id to write to and another to read from.
 The menu helps to create a matching pair according to the naming convention with the given filtering rule.
 Find more information here https://www.iobroker.net/#en/documentation/dev/aliases.md

+### Regex
+Filtering rule.

+### Minimum similarity
+Defines how strict the matching algorithm filters out similar entries.

+### Alias path
+The object folder where the aliases get generated.

+### inculde group range in search
+The whole name including path is used to check for similarity.

 # Adapter migration hints
 ## migrate Node Red